studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 The chickadee grabbed Ella’s scarf and yanked her off her feet.

 A second chickadee grabbed the other end of the scarf, and they both began to tug and pull.
-They ran in circles and chased each other and spun Ella around and into a blur.
+The chickadees ran in circles and chased each other and spun Ella around and around and into a blur.

 “Let go!” cried Ella.
 “Stop!”

 The chickadees kept running.

-“Stop!” she cried again.
+“Stop!” she cried again, and this time, they stopped.

-They stopped.

 Ella lay on the ground, eyes shut and too dizzy to stand.
 She heard a brief scuffle, and the scarf went slack.
 A shadow fell over her.

 “Hello, sparrow,” whispered a hoarse voice.

 Ella opened her eyes and tried to focus.
-The woozy Park revolved around her.
+The woozy Park still revolved around her.

 “Do I see a jay?” she asked.